 Soft Surf Racks

 If you travel independently to a surf camp, a soft rack is a handy essential you shouldn’t forget.
-Unfortunately, most modes of transportations in popular surf destinations won’t have options to tie your boards on the roof.
+Unfortunately, most modes of transportation in popular surf destinations won’t have options to tie your boards on the roof.
 Some may even convince you to rent a van to fit your boards instead.

 A soft rack will let you take a normal-sized cab to strap your boards to the roof safely.